* BASF cites trade tensions as hindrance to profits

 By April Joyner

-NEW YORK, July 9 (Reuters) - A gauge of stock markets around the world fell on Tuesday as trade tensions weighed on the outlook for corporate earnings and hopes dwindled over a hefty U.S. interest rate cut, while Mexico's peso tumbled after the country's finance minister resigned.
+NEW YORK, July 9 (Reuters) - A gauge of stock markets around the world fell on Tuesday as trade tensions weighed on the outlook for corporate earnings, while Mexico's peso tumbled after the country's finance minister resigned.

-On Wall Street, an analyst downgrade of 3M Co contributed to a drop in industrial shares.
-However, the benchmark S&P 500 index pared losses and the Nasdaq posted gains as the internet-focused FAANG stocks rose.
+On Wall Street, an analyst downgrade of 3M Co contributed to a drop in the Dow Jones Industrial Average .
+However, the benchmark S&P 500 index edged higher and the Nasdaq posted gains as the tech-related FAANG stocks rose.

 Some encouraging news on trade came as the United States and China were set to relaunch talks this week after a two-month hiatus.
 White House economic adviser Larry Kudlow said talks with the European Union to move forward on a trade agreement were also in progress.

-Though skepticism remains on how much progress the United States and China have made toward resolving their differences, the day's developments gave a boost to U.S. Treasury yields and contributed to the paring of losses in U.S. stocks.
+However, skepticism remained among market participants on how much progress the United States and China have made toward resolving their differences.

-The broad focus across markets, though, remained the potential reaction to monetary policy at the world's top central banks as U.S. Federal Reserve Chairman Jerome Powell is set to give testimony before Congress on Wednesday.
+The potential reaction to monetary policy at the world's top central banks also remained in focus ahead of Federal Reserve Chairman Jerome Powell's testimony before the U.S. Congress on Wednesday and Thursday.

-Money market futures are still fully pricing in a 25 basis-point cut at the Fed's July 30-31 meeting, but have almost priced out a larger 50 bps move that had been seen as a real possibility just a couple of weeks ago.
+Money market futures are still fully pricing in a 25-basis-point cut at the Fed's July 30-31 meeting, but have almost priced out a larger half-percentage-point move that had been seen as a real possibility just a couple of weeks ago.

 Oil prices firmed as OPEC supply cuts and Middle East tensions outweighed the U.S.-China trade dispute that has been dragging down the global economy and oil demand.